-- Also, the settings available for each camera mode could be different, for instance, Night Sight has options to change the focus mode, while the Portrait and regular camera modes don’t.
+- Also, the individual settings available for each camera mode could be different.
+For instance, Night Sight has options to change the focus mode, while the Portrait and regular camera modes don’t.

-If you’d ask me, the new UI in Google Camera 7.0 is much more accessible and productive, and definitely pleases the eyes when compared to the old one.
+If you’d ask me, the new Google Camera 7.2 UI is much more accessible and productive, allowing you to keep your focus on the viewfinder while taking pictures or shooting videos.

-- The main settings menu in the leaked Google Camera 7.0 app includes a few new options:
+- The main settings menu in the Google Camera 7.2 app from Pixel 4 includes a few new options/features too, as follows:

-- ‘Camera coaching’ option that helps users take better pictures by providing suggestions depending upon the scene.
-Disabling this option also hides suggestions like “Try Night Sight” and “Try Portrait Mode”.
+- Framing hints: This new option helps users to take better pictures by providing suggestions depending upon the scene.
+Disabling this option will hide suggestions like “Try Night Sight” and “Try Portrait Mode”.